buildpacks/spec/extensions/buildpack-registry.md

 ### File Contents

 Each file in the index MUST represent a buildpack.
-The file MUST contain multiple entries representing each version of the buildpack split by a newline.
+The file MUST contain one or more entries representing each version of the buildpack, delimited by a newline.
 Each version entry:
 * MUST be in JSON format
 * MUST be minimized (stored on a single line)